-Use Lip Balm with a sunscreen: It will help keep your lips from getting burned, and the dryness and peeling that can occur afterward.
+Use Lip Balm with a sunscreen – It will help keep your lips from getting burned, dryness and peeling that can occur afterward.

-Use a Sheet Mask: sheet mask like SK II Facial Treatment Mask are an easy way to pamper your skin on a flight.
+Sheet mask like SK II Facial Treatment Mask are an easy way to pamper your skin on a flight.

-Watch what you eat: typical airline snacks such as nuts, crackers, and chips can be loaded with salt, which can make you feel bloated and gassy, say experts.
+Typical airline snacks like nuts, crackers, and chips.
+It can be loaded with salt, which can make you feel bloated and gassy, say experts.
 All that extra salt also makes you and your skin extra dehydrated.
 Plus, sugar, carbs, and dairy can all cause breakouts and exacerbate inflammatory conditions like eczema and rosacea.

 Post Flight Tips